I Failed USMLE Step 1: How to Get Back Up and Excel

 - Assess your weaknesses and show you what areas you need to focus on.

 We suggest that you compare this NBME self-assessment score report with your official USMLE score report.
-You will then see if there are any patterns that jump out at you.
+You will then see if any patterns jump out at you.
 This will be helpful as you decide what subjects and systems to prioritize as you study.

 Also, don’t be alarmed if you score 10-15 points lower than you did on your actual exam.
 By the time you take this assessment, it’s been at least a few weeks since you last sat for USMLE Step 1, so this is to be expected.
 Nevertheless, taking this initial self-assessment will tell you where you stand.
 You will know what you need to work on going forward as you prep for your retake.